 After the configuration completes successfully, the Enable button becomes available.
 The HTTPS certificate validity is subject to a baseline check.
 A baseline alert is raised five days before the certificate expires.

-For information about troubleshooting BMC Remedy SSO configuration in BMC Discovery, see troubleshooting.
+For information about troubleshooting Remedy SSO configuration in BMC Discovery, see troubleshoot.

-To enable the BMC Remedy SSO integration, click Enable.
+To enable the Remedy SSO integration, click Enable.

-If you are unable to log in to BMC Discovery using BMC Remedy SSO, use the local login URL to access the BMC Discovery UI and log in as a local user.
+If you are unable to log in to BMC Discovery by using Remedy SSO, use the local login URL to access the BMC Discovery UI and log in as a local user.